kmscom/Guide/README.md

-# guide
+# Welcome to the Guide Home Page of
-Locate all the documents about applications provided by the developer
+* Web Browser Cache Folder Manager